In Search of Gus

 Ginny was quiet.
 And then her voice changed—it softened and became gentler.
 “I have found many pets before,” she said.
 “And missing persons.
 I work with the police.
 Do you remember Chandra Levy?
 I gave the police the location where they would find her in Rock Creek Park.
 And they did.”

 I exhaled a long breath and felt a shift in possibilities.
-A spark became ignited deep within as I remembered the choice we have to be co-creators of our own experience.

 ___________